shuhaowu/projecto/docs/vagrantsetup.rst

 into your /etc/hosts (or whereever the host file of your OS is) file and go to http://projecto to get to the projecto dev server (after it is running, of course).

+If you opt to do this, you must change the ``SITE_URL`` in your settings_local.py file to "http://projecto"

 Windows Notes
 -------------